Scroll down or click to go to the latest installment

 Nevertheless, the morning after she was discharged from the hospital, she came into the guest room where I was just waking up and announced, “I’m fine.
 Go home.
 Good-bye.” (“Can I at least have breakfast?”
 I asked.)

 We hired my friend Sandy, who had caregiving experience, to come to live with her Mondays to Fridays, and my sisters and I set up a roster of weekend stays.
-To fill in the time before Sandy could start, Lynne and Kathryn each spent the better part of a week with Mom.
+To fill in the time before Sandy was able start, Lynne and Kathryn each spent the better part of a week with Mom.

 We had no idea how long we could care for her this way: in the back of all our minds were the doctor’s predictions of seizures, paralysis, increased weakness, incontinence.
 We dreaded the day these things would begin to happen.

 Mom remained indomitably cheerful (at least in our presence).
-She basked in the company of her four daughters and her six grandchildren and all the relatives and friends who phoned or came to visit—grateful beyond measure that the tumour had not affected her speech.
+She basked in the company of her four daughters and her six grandchildren, and all the relatives and friends who phoned or came to visit—grateful beyond measure that the tumour had not affected her speech.
 And she became uncharacteristically effusive, even hugging me one day as I was leaving, and she had never been a physically demonstrative person.

 In fact, she became more everything: more blunt, more bossy, more grateful, more restless.
-We were afraid these changes were the effects of the tumour, but Dr. Leung, the palliative care doctor who came to her home every two weeks, attributed it to “steroid-induced mania.”
+We were afraid these changes were the effects of the tumour, but Dr. Leung, the palliative care doctor who came to her home every two weeks, attributed them to “steroid-induced mania.”
 We thought we could live with steroid mania, since it kept Mom so upbeat.

 Installment #4: Giggling is the best medicine